 During this global health emergency, we remain focused on maintaining continuity of care to our established patients, and welcome new patients for all dermatologic conditions.
 Please see below for answers to many frequently asked questions.

 Is the practice open?

 Yes.
 The practice has remained open continuously during this health crisis, while adhering to stringent safety protocols to protect the wellbeing of our patients and staff.
-Now that Governor Larry Hogan has announced the return of non-urgent care, we are scheduling full body examinations, visits for non-urgent conditions and some elective procedures.
-We continue to see patients remotely via Telehealth and encourage you to use that platform when possible.
-We are opening in phases, with a reduced schedule so that we have more time to disinfect between patients and can keep the number of people in the office at any one time to a minimum.
-We plan to increase appointments as soon as it is safe to do so.
+Now that Governor Larry Hogan has announced the return of non-urgent care, we are scheduling full body examinations, visits for non-urgent conditions and for all elective and cosmetic procedures.
+We continue to see patients remotely via Telehealth if necessary, call the office for more information.

-My appointment in March or April was canceled because it was considered to be non-urgent.
+My appointment in the Spring was canceled because it was considered to be non-urgent.
 How long do I have to wait to be rescheduled?

-Dr. Skelsey has added dates in June to specifically accommodate patients whose appointments were involuntarily postponed
+The practice has added dates throughout the summer to specifically accommodate patients whose appointments were involuntarily postponed.

 Are cosmetic treatments, like lasers, fillers or chemical peels available?

 What are you doing to keep my in-office appointment visit safe?